CADER

 PI: Bronwyn Keefe, MSW, MPH, Ph.D., Director, Boston University School of Social Work’s Center for Aging and Disability Education (CADER), Boston, MA

-Bronwyn Keefe and the BU Center for Aging & Disability Education & Research (CADER) will partner with Rush University Medical Center in a 5-year, $3.5 million grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) to create a new research center called Engage, Educate, Empower for Equity: E4, The Rush Center of Excellence for Behavioral Health Disparities in Aging.
+Bronwyn Keefe and the Center for Aging & Disability Education & Research (CADER) at Boston University School of Social Work are partnering with Rush University Medical Center in a 5-year, $3.5 million grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) to create a new research center called Engage, Educate, Empower for Equity: E4, The Rush Center of Excellence for Behavioral Health Disparities in Aging.
 The E4 Center’s mission is to expand workforce capacity through innovative training of practitioners.
-Their focus is to ensure that community-based providers can implement evidence-based practices and programs (EBPs) in their work with vulnerable older adults who experience the greatest behavioral and physical health disparities.
 The Center will target the healthcare workforce to reduce behavioral health disparities in older adults in four strategic priority areas: 1) depression and suicide; 2) substance use disorders; 3) serious mental illness; and 4) socioeconomically disadvantaged and underserved ethnic and racial minority groups.
+Currently, CADER’s research focuses on training faith leaders to identify and respond to mental health concerns in older adults in their faith communities.

 Geriatric Academic Career Award: Enhancing Behavioral Health Competencies through Interprofessional Training